baselime/.github/profile/README.md

 ## 👋 Welcome

-Baselime's observability solution combines logs, metrics, and distributed traces to give you full visibility across your microservices at scale.!
+Baselime's observability solution combines logs, metrics, and distributed traces to give you full visibility across your microservices at scale.

 ## 💚 Community